Brainskull24/ChainTech/README.md

 ## Toggle Task Status:
 Use the checkbox next to a task to mark it as completed or pending.

-## Code Structure
-The project follows a standard React structure with the following key directories:

-### src/: Contains the main source code for the application.
-### components/: Reusable components such as HomePage, TaskForm, etc.
-### __tests__/: Unit tests for the components.

-### App.js: Main application component.
-### index.js: Entry point of the application.
-### public/: Contains the public assets and index.html.

 # Key Decisions